 - Climate Change -

 I have seen the adverse effects of climate change in Alaska first-hand.
 I think climate change is real, caused by humans, and walking is climate action.
 I think our legislators, everywhere, need to act boldly.
 I am encouraged by our young people, throughout the world, who are now making their voices heard.
-I currently stand with Oregon Walks and others of like mind and do not support ODOT's I-5 Rose Quarter freeway expansion project.
+Locally, I currently stand with Oregon Walks and others of like mind and do not support ODOT's I-5 Rose Quarter freeway expansion project.

 - Active & Public Transportation -

 From 2000 to 2015, I was able to commute to/from my workplaces in Portland primarily by bicycling and walking.
 That experience has led me to appreciate the efforts our public officials and others continue to take to support these transportation modes.
 I recognize these options are not available to all, however, for various reasons.

 I currently commute on two bus lines to my workplace.
 I have also been able to take public transit to and/or from all but two of my walks in the Portland metro region over the last decade.
 My public transit experience has led me to be a strong proponent of transit infrastructure and service improvements that serve the greatest needs.
 I strongly endorse the City of Portland Bureau of Transportation Rose Lane Project.

 - Pedestrian Advocacy -